About Council Member Young

 Council Member Wendell Young

-In 1994, U.S. Sen. Howard Metzenbaum recommended him to President Bill Clinton for appointment to the office of U.S. Marshal for the Southern District of Ohio, though the position ended up going to someone else.
+His continued efforts to improve the community were recognized by U.S. Sen. Howard Metzenbaum in 1994; where he recommended Wendell to President Bill Clinton for appointment to the office of U.S. Marshal for the Southern District of Ohio.

-Wendell has also been active in several community organizations, including serving as President of the Sentinel Police Association and President of the Cincinnati Branch NAACP.
+He has been active in several community organizations, including serving as President of the Sentinel Police Association and President of the Cincinnati Branch of the NAACP.
 Twice, he was asked to serve as the President of the Cincinnati Chapter of the National Forum for Black Public Administrators (NFBPA) and is a former board member of the National Black Police Association and Cincinnati’s Retired Senior Volunteer Program.

 Since being elected to Council, he has led efforts in taxicab reform with the ongoing assistance of the Downtown Cincinnati Improvement District (DCID), consistently works to improve infant mortality rates, and local food deserts crises.

 Wendell is the former chair of the Law Committee and Rules and Government Operations Committee.
 Currently he is an active member of the Budget and Finance, Rules and Audit, Education and Entrepreneurship, Human Services, Youth, and Arts, and Neighborhoods Committees.

 He also serves on several boards including: Cradle Cincinnati (Vice Chair), Envision Learning Center, and Cincinnati Hamilton County Community Action Agency (CHCAA).